How fast is N tokens per second really?

 TLDR

-• tokenspeed is an interactive tool that lets you watch text stream at real LLM throughput rates, from 5 tok/s (Raspberry Pi) to 800 tok/s (Cerebras), across code, prose, think, and agent modes.
+• tokenspeed is an interactive browser tool that lets you feel LLM throughput rates from 5 tok/s (Raspberry Pi) to 800 tok/s (Cerebras) across code, prose, think, and agent modes.

 Key Takeaways

-• Four modes: code (syntax-highlighted), text (prose), think (reasoning + code interleaved), agent (tool calls + generation with pauses).
+• Four rendering modes: code (syntax-highlighted), text (prose), think (dim-italic reasoning + code), agent (tool calls + generation pauses).

-• Code is more token-dense than prose, so identical tok/s rates feel perceptually different depending on content type.
+• Code is more token-dense than prose; same tok/s rate feels perceptually different depending on content type.

-• English prose averages ~1.3 tokens per word, so 30 tok/s is roughly 23 words/s; tokenization approximates BPE style, not any vendor encoder.
+• English prose averages ~1.3 tokens per word, so 30 tok/s is roughly 23 words/s – readable but not instant.

 Hacker News Comment Review